top of page

 Elevation change: 2000m gain ➘ 50m loss

 Once you get off the bus at Shinhotaka, you will need to follow a forest road for about 25 minutes until you reach an intersection and the start of the actual hiking trail.
 Continue walking along the river and after 2 hours you'll reach another intersection.
 The easiest trail is straight ahead, but if you have good weather and enough energy, the ridgeline trail on the left will give you much nicer views.
 It takes you up to Mt.
 Oku-Maru for an extra 150m gain and +1km distance.
-Once you reach the Yarigatake Mountain Hut, where you will spend the night, drop off your gear and hike another 20 minutes to catch the sunset from the peak.
+Eventually you'll reach the Yarigatake Mountain Hut where you will spend the night.
+It takes about 25 minutes to climb the peak from here.
 If you're returning to Shinhotaka the next day, simply check the map and head back down your desired trail.

 Day 2